 4. Immediately – and before the grey screen appears – hold down ‘command-option-P-R’ all together.

 5. Keep them held down until you’ve heard the start-up chime twice.
 After you release them you should hear it again, and hopefully your Mac will boot up as it should normally.

-Posted on June 24, 2012, in Mountain Lion, OS X Lion, Power, Snow Leopard, Terminal and tagged ages, bar, boot, boot up, boot-args, gray, grey, login, long time, mode, PRAM, progress bar, reset, restart, safe, screen, shift, start up, terminal, time.
+Posted on June 24, 2012, in Mountain Lion, OS X Lion, Power, Snow Leopard, Terminal and tagged time.
 Bookmark the permalink.
-4 Comments.
+Leave a comment.